 A note from Mommy Frog: During SeaWorld San Diego's phased reopening, some attractions, such as Sesame Street Bay of Play, indoor exhibits and rides, will remain closed.
-Outdoor animal exhibits, touch pools and shows such as Dolphin Days, the Sea Lion Show and Orca Encounter are open (with social distancing measures in place).
+Outdoor animal exhibits, touch pools, feedings and shows such as Dolphin Days, the Sea Lion Show, Orca Encounter and Rescue Tails are open (with social distancing measures in place).
 Hop over to our post on SeaWorld San Diego reopening for the latest news, operating hours and details.

 San Diego is home to the world's very first SeaWorld.
 The park was founded in 1964 as a marine zoological park along Mission Bay.
 Today, the park is as much a theme park as it is a marine park, with fantastic shows, animal exhibits, aquariums and, yes, a growing list of hang-onto-your-hat thrill rides.
 Plus, the Sesame Street Bay of Play keeps the tadpoles hoppin’.
 There is plenty to see and do in a day at SeaWorld, and we definitely recommend you plan in advance so that you don't miss out on anything.
 (Get started with our SeaWorld San Diego Touring Plan).
 Here are our favorite SeaWorld San Diego shows and attractions.
 Check the show times for your visit, and keep in mind that you may even get to experience additional seasonal shows, depending on when you visit.

 10 Best SeaWorld San Diego Shows and Attractions

 Your tadpoles will have some splish-splashin' fun with the water play area, jungle gym and rides just their speed.
 Plus, you can all meet your favorite Sesame Street pals.
 Sadly, this area is closed temporarily due to COVID-19.

 2. Sea Lions LIVE